 Bishop Guertin High School Holds Graduation Ceremony for the Class of 2021

-Bishop Guertin High School held its 55th Commencement Ceremony on Sunday, June 7th for the Class of 2021.
+Bishop Guertin High School held its 55th Commencement Ceremony on Sunday, June 7 for the Class of 2021.
 Held outside, on campus, the event highlighted the incredible accomplishments of the 195 members of this year’s graduating class.

 “Life is not safe, nor is it meant to be,” she said.
 “In fact, life derives its meaning from risks.
 Think about all the people and activities that make you happy.
-In order to form that relationship or start that hobby, you had to take a risk, no matter how small. ...We are about to be faced with countless obstacles, challenges, and decisions. ...We have the support, education, and resolution to succeed, and we must use our abilities to raise each other up and face our future obstacles together with the tools of dialogue and communication.”
+In order to form that relationship or start that hobby, you had to take a risk, no matter how small. ...We are about to be faced with countless obstacles, challenges and decisions. ...We have the support, education and resolution to succeed, and we must use our abilities to raise each other up and face our future obstacles together with the tools of dialogue and communication.”

-Principal Jason Strniste challenged the Class of 2021 with a simple question, if not you, who?
-“Throughout the year, I’ve had that saying, COVID Stops with a Cardinal.
+“Throughout the year, I’ve had that saying, 'COVID Stops with a Cardinal.'
 Ultimately, it’s a statement of optimism about the power of individuals who make up our community.
 If COVID can stop with a Cardinal, what can start?
-Maybe compassion starts with a Cardinal, maybe critical thinking starts with a Cardinal, maybe personal responsibility starts with a Cardinal, maybe a scientific breakthrough starts with a Cardinal, maybe justice, freedom, liberty, or opportunity for others starts with a Cardinal, maybe the solution to any challenge we face starts with a Cardinal.
+Maybe compassion starts with a Cardinal, maybe critical thinking starts with a Cardinal, maybe personal responsibility starts with a Cardinal, maybe a scientific breakthrough starts with a Cardinal, maybe justice, freedom, liberty or opportunity for others starts with a Cardinal, maybe the solution to any challenge we face starts with a Cardinal.
 You’ll never know if you don’t start to see yourself as the subject and verb of the sentence, not the direct object.
 If not you, then who?”